CMDG 10: Setting fields reference

-As of Beaver Builder 2.2, the dimension field type allows custom unit selects and popup value sliders.
+The dimension field type allows custom unit selects and popup value sliders.
 See the code examples for the unit field.

 The editor field displays a WordPress editor that can be used to insert text just as you would on the post edit screen.
 If